brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

     `espefuse.py --chip esp32c3 --port /dev/tty.usbmodem11201 burn_efuse DIS_PAD_JTAG`

 - The 3D model for the IR receiver should include a 16 mm standoff, currently 17 mm

+Issues with the MCF8316D motor driver chip:

+- Activating the brake function while the I2C watchdog timer is enabled causes a spurious watchdog timeout and does not brake.
+Texas Instruments has [acknowledged the issue](https://e2e.ti.com/support/motor-drivers-group/motor-drivers/f/motor-drivers-forum/1555307/mcf8316d-brake-triggers-watchdog_fault-when-watchdog-is-enabled/5991916) and there is no workaround available except to disable the I2C watchdog.
+Fortunately, Minuet doesn't absolutely need the brake function although it would help to stop the fan faster.